pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## DNS Redirect

-If you already own a custom domain, you can point it at Curling IO hosting by creating a CNAME record (e.g., `www.examplecurling.com` → `yourclub.curling.io`) or an A record to the IP address supplied in the Website → DNS settings panel.
-After the DNS change propagates, set the same host name inside the Curling IO DNS screen so we provision the SSL certificate automatically.
-Keep the root/apex (`examplecurling.com`) redirected to the `www` host if your registrar supports it.
+If you already own a custom domain, configure your registrar to redirect it to your Curling IO subdomain (for example, `www.examplecurling.com` → `yourclub.curling.io`).
+Once the redirect is active, enter the same host name in the Website → DNS settings panel so we can provision the SSL certificate automatically.
+Keep the root/apex (`examplecurling.com`) forwarding to the `www` host if your registrar supports it.

 ## Getting Help Setting It Up